gitbls/sdm/README.md

 If you have other existing, running Pis that you want to convert to using your apt-cacher server, copy sdm-apt-cacher to each one and execute the command 'sudo /path/to/sdm-apt-cacher client`.

-## 32-bit and/or 64-bit
+## Compatibility &mdash; Non-Pi Linux and Pi 32-bit vs 64-bit

+sdm itself is mostly Linux distro-independent and 32-vs-64-bit agnostic.
+The interoperability issues arise when sdm uses the Linux `systemd-nspawn` command when customizing an image or using `--explore` on an image.
+Other sdm commands should work on any Linux host OS to access or modify a RasPiOS image.

+In order to do image customization or use `--explore` on an image on a non-RasPiOS host (e.g., x86 or x86_64), you must install `qemu-user-static`, which pulls in package `binfmt-support`.
+These components enable image customization and `--explore` on an RasPiOS image.
+If this doesn't work on your x86 Linux system, it may be too old and lacking updated support.
+I have tested this on Ubuntu 20.04, and it's able to operate on both RasPiOS 32 and 64-bit images.

 Running on 64-bit RasPiOS sdm can customize, explore, burn, and mount both 32-bit and 64-bit RasPiOS images.

-However, running on 32-bit RasPiOS sdm can only mount and burn 64-bit images.
+However, running on 32-bit RasPiOS sdm can only mount and burn 64-bit images; customization and `--explore` won't operate on 64-bit images when running on 32-bit RasPiOS.
 The systemd-nspawn command on 32-bit RasPiOS is not able to operate against a 64-bit RasPiOS image.

 ## Bread crumbs